typebytes/angular-checklist/content/rxjs/use-ngifas.md

 ## ngIfAs syntax

 We can use an `*ngIf` to hide an element.
-We can also leverage it to _unpack_ an obsevable and bind the value to a variable.
+We can also leverage it to _unpack_ an observable and bind the value to a variable.
 We can then use that variable inside of the template.

 ```ts
 @Component({